-In this document we use the term warning label as a generic term to refer to a printed text and/or graphical statement affixed to a consumer product that provides information about a hazard related to the product and/or information about how to manage that hazard to reduce risks.
-The standard pictogram refers to the pictogram with a silhouette of a pregnant woman holding a drinking glass enclosed within a circle with a diagonal strikethrough (Figure 1).
-The standard pictogram may come in various colour combinations (e.g. black with red strikethrough, monochrome, greyscale).
-The standard pictogram is used as part of DrinkWise Australia and Cheers voluntary warning label initiatives.
+In this review we use the term warning label as a generic term to refer to a printed text and/or graphical statement affixed to a consumer product that provides information about a hazard related to the product and/or information about how to manage that hazard to reduce risks.

+The term standard pictogram refers to the pictogram with a silhouette of a pregnant woman holding a drinking glass enclosed within a circle with a diagonal strikethrough (see Figure 1).